- President Barack Obama’s administration’s official lifting of the HIV travel ban to the USA is finally implemented.

 - We publish our Guide for Delivering Services for Older People, designed to provide professionals with the knowledge and skills to better commission, design and provide appropriate health and social care services.

 - We launch our HIV and Poverty report, providing insight into the reasons why some people living with HIV are living in poverty.

 - Home HIV testing is legalised in April.
 We re-launch our postal testing kits in England.
-Terrence Higgins Trust Scotland launches the first ever postal testing service in that country.
+Terrence Higgins Trust Scotland launches the first ever postal testing service in that nation.

 - The PARTNER Study demonstrates the effectiveness of Treatment as Prevention (TAsP), reporting zero transmissions from HIV positive participants on treatment with undetectable viral load to HIV negative partners.

-- Champions of Change launches – a Midlands-based project which utilises influential ‘champions’ within black African communities to tackle HIV stigma.
+- The first Champions of Change launches in the Midlands, using influential ‘champions’ within Black African communities to tackle HIV stigma.

 - Following in the footsteps of our successful back to work programme Work Positive, our Sex Workers and New Ambitions Project (SNAP) launches to help participants into alternative work.

 - We use our position at the head of the Pride parade in London to campaign for PrEP availability on the NHS with 'Stop HIV, PrEP Now' banners and launch an accompanying Facebook page.

 - The World Health Organisation revises its guidelines to recommend HIV positive people are put straight on treatment following diagnosis.
 The British HIV Association (BHIVA) also issues new guidelines [PDF].

 - We hold our first ever Condom Week to encourage condom use and help gay and bisexual men and Black African people to find the best condom for them using our Fits Me quiz.